 Give each machine about 10 minutes of your time before you make a decision.
-Here are some other things to consider as you investigate stairclimbers.
+Here are some other things to consider.

 Stairclimbers use either dependent or independent pedal action.
 With dependent action, the right and left pedals act together.
 When you push down the right pedal, for example, the left pedal comes up.
-Independent action, on the other hand, requires you to activate each pedal separately.
-In other words, it is not as easy to cheat your way through the workout.
-The choice, though, largely depends on your preference.
+Independent action, on the other hand, requires you to activate each pedal on its own.
+This makes it harder to cheat your way through the workout.
+The choice, though, depends on what you prefer.
 Just make sure the pedals are quiet, secure, and smooth.

 Cheaper stairclimbers use hydraulic pistons or air pressure to power the pedals.
-These generally are not as smooth as higher-priced steppers that use belt and chain drives.
+These are not as smooth as higher-priced steppers that use belt and chain drives.
 Chain drives tend to be harder to maintain than belt drives.
-They are also noisier, so if you want to watch television or listen to music, you might prefer the quieter belt.
+They are also noisier.
+You might prefer the quieter belt if you want to watch television or listen to music as you workout.

-More expensive models feature self-leveling pedals, or pedals that remain horizontal or flat while you are moving.
+More expensive models have self-leveling pedals, or pedals that remain horizontal or flat while you are moving.

 Programs and Intensities

-If you are really serious about getting in shape with a stairclimber, then buy one that has a variety of programs and intensity levels.
+If you plan to get a lot of use from your machine, then buy one that has a variety of programs and intensity levels.
 More variety is better and it makes it easier to progress when you are ready to ramp up your workout.